Integrated Aboriginal Chronic Care

 - More opportunity to access and improved support for all types of chronic care services

-- The teams’ capacity will enable continuity of care, even if individual case managers are unavailable
+- The teams’ capacity enables continuity of care, even if individual case managers are unavailable

 - More complete, internal and external communication between all parties throughout the patient health journey